Moving to France Duty-Free. Customs & Import Guide

 Keep in mind that the valued inventory for customs purposes must be in French and the values in Euros.
 We strongly recommend submitting your inventory in the format we provide.
 If you choose to add items to the standard format, they must be in French.
 Don’t forget to sign and date the form.

-Non-Cession Certificate
+Non-Cession Document

 This form is a sworn statement confirming that the goods belong to you and are not intended for resale.
 To complete the form, fill in the following details at the top: